dats-lang/dats-src/README.md

 Note: This software is unstable, and more changes will have to come.

-PRs are warmly welcomed.
-Make sure you `clang-format -i *.[ch]` your source before doing so.

 # Building

 Building Dats requires fluidsynth, and with it, should compile on Windows and \*nix operating